aninditadash/java_basics/README.md

 ## **Strings in Java**

-In Java, a String is the type of object that can store a sequence of characters enclosed by double quotes, and every character is stored in 16 bits, i.e., using UTF 16-bit encoding.
-Java provides a robust and flexible API for handling strings, allowing for various operations such as concatenation, comparison, and manipulation.
-There are two ways to create a string in Java: using string literal, using new keyword.
+In Java strings, every character is stored in 16 bits, i.e., using UTF 16-bit encoding.
+Two ways to create a string in Java: using string literal, using new keyword.

 - Strings are immutable means their values cannot be changed once they are created.
 - If we try to change a string, Java does not modify the original one, it creates a new string object instead.